Ankylosing spondylitis (AS) is most closely linked to back pain. But other areas of your body can swell and hurt, too.

 It’s pretty common for AS to first show up in places other than your spine.
 That’s especially true for people who are younger than 16.

-It wasn’t long before Gomez, now a social worker in San Francisco, had problems in her sacroiliac (SI) joints.
+It wasn’t long before Gomez, now a social worker from San Francisco, had problems in her sacroiliac (SI) joints.
 Those are the places where your spine meets your pelvis.
 Everyone with AS has inflammation in at least one of their SI joints.

 Since then, Gomez has had painful flares in her hip about twice a month.
 “Sometimes I’m late for work because of a flare-up, or I avoid seeing friends because I know I’ll be in pain,” she says.

-Gomez’s main triggers are cold weather, stress, and poor eating.
+Her main triggers are cold weather, stress, and poor eating.

-“At the first sign of stiffness, I get in the shower and the pressure of the water helps me get back to moving,” she says.
+“At the first sign of stiffness, I get in the shower, and the pressure of the water helps me get back to moving,” she says.